jtellez1976/poke-notifier/README.md

 ---

+## 📋 **Installation & Compatibility**

+### Required Dependencies
+- **Minecraft Version**: 1.21.1
+- **Fabric Loader**: 0.17.3+
+- **Fabric API**: 0.104.0+1.21.1
+- **Cobblemon**: 1.6.1+1.21.1

+### Optional Dependencies
+- **Xaero's Minimap/World Map**: For enhanced waypoint integration
+- **AdvancementPlaques + Iceberg**: For stylized event notifications
+- **ModMenu**: For easy mod configuration access

-## 🔧 Installation
+### Installation Steps

-1. Ensure you have Fabric Loader installed.
+1. Ensure you have Fabric Loader installed
-2. Download the correct version of Fabric API and Cobblemon.
+2. Download the required dependencies listed above
-3. Download the latest version of **Poke Notifier**.
+3. Download the latest version of **Poke Notifier**
-4. Place all three .jar files into your `mods` folder.
+4. Place all .jar files into your `mods` folder
-5. (Optional) For more stylized mode activation notifications, install `AdvancementPlaques` and its dependency, `Iceberg`.
+5. Install optional dependencies for enhanced features

-Start the game and enjoy the hunt!
+6. Start the game and use `/pnc gui` to access all features!

+## 🚀 **Getting Started**

+### For Players
+- Use `/pnc gui` to access all mod features
+- Configure notifications in the User Tools tab
+- Track active events in the Events tab
+- Customize map settings for waypoint integration

+### For Server Admins
+- Access advanced controls through the Admin Tools tab
+- Create server events from the Events management panel
+- Monitor server status with real-time system logs
+- Manage player data and test features safely

+### Creating Your First Event
+1. Open `/pnc gui` as an admin
+2. Navigate to Events → Swarm Events
+3. Enter a Pokémon name and click "Start Swarm"
+4. Watch as players receive notifications and waypoints are created
+5. Monitor the event progress in real-time

+Start building engaging Pokémon hunting experiences for your community!